 It’s a fact: kids love water.
 They love to play in it, swim in it, splash in it, run through it, drink it and spray it.
 Here's a fun activity in which your child can play with some water on a hot day and learn something while he's at it.
-Have him build his very own mini-waterfall!
-Your child will love the creativity involved with this project and he’ll get to work on his planning, problem solving, and architectural and science skills as well.
+Have him build his very own mini waterfall!
+Your child will love the creativity involved with this project and he’ll get to work on his planning, problem solving, and architectural skills.
 Not to mention, he'll get a chance to cool off and goof off with some water the next time the temperatures climb.

 What You Need: